Countly/countly-sdk-documentation/android/current.md

 </p>
 <h2>Feature groups</h2>
 <p>
-  <span style="font-weight:400">Features may be put into groups.
+  <span style="font-weight: 400;">Features may be put into groups.
 By doing this, you may give/remove consent to multiple features in the same call.
-They may be created using <code>createFeatureGroup</code></span><span style="font-weight:400">.
+They may be created using <code>createFeatureGroup</code></span><span style="font-weight: 400;">.
 Those groups are not persistent and must be created on every restart.</span>
 </p>
 <pre><code class="java">// prepare features that should be added to the group
 String[] groupFeatures = new String[]{ Countly.CountlyFeatureNames.sessions, Countly.CountlyFeatureNames.location };